-This year we’re using a tiered ticket price structure.
+We’re using a tiered ticket price structure again this year.
 We’ve always wanted to reward our loyal Larmer Tree festival goers who buy extra early (even before we’ve announced the line-up!)
 So by introducing this we feel we have done exactly that!

-Tier One tickets go on sale at an extra-special early bird price.
-Once these have sold out, we will move to Tier Two, then Tier Three, Four and, finally, Tier Five.
+Tier one tickets go on sale at an extra-special price.
+Once these have sold out, we will move to tier two, then tier three, four and, finally, tier five.

 How do e-tickets work?

-For the first time this year, we are using e-tickets – no more lost tickets or leaving them at home, plus it’s kinder to the environment too!
+For the second year running, we are using e-tickets – no more lost tickets or leaving them at home, plus it’s kinder to the environment too!
 All tickets and passes will be e-mailed you to print-at-home, so no postage costs apply.